 In a significant step towards improving public safety, the City of Elliot Lake has started the installation of a new closed circuit television surveillance in its downtown area.
 The 16 high-resolution cameras are strategically placed in key spots around downtown, with the goal of deterring crime.

-With Ontario Heritage Week next week, the city of Timmins has officially recognized the week noting that while the city remains focused on growth, it will take time to recognize the city’s foundation and acknowledging the work that built it is important.
+With Ontario Heritage Week next week, the city of Timmins has officially recognized the week noting that while the city remains focused on growth, it will take time to recognise the city’s foundation and acknowledging the work that built it is important.
 Ontario heritage week runs from February 16-22.

 The numbers are in and air passenger levels dropped nine per cent last month compared to January of 2025.
 This is according to a release from Sault Ste.
 Marie Airport Development Corp.
 While winter numbers continue downward, they add its likely all due to bad weather and numbers should improve.